ASKabalan/jax-hpc-profiler/README.md

-Here's the updated README with the additional information about the timer.report and the multi-GPU setup:

 # JAX HPC Profiler

 JAX HPC Profiler is a tool designed for benchmarking and visualizing performance data in high-performance computing (HPC) environments.
 It provides functionalities to generate, concatenate, and plot CSV data from various runs.